22 Project Management Tools & Techniques for Project Managers

 Gantt charts are one of the most important project management tools due to their versatility.
 Gantt charts can be used throughout the various phases of your projects to help with project planning, project scheduling and project tracking.

 Gantt charts facilitate the process of creating a project timeline.
 If you’re using the online Gantt chart in ProjectManager, you simply need to add tasks and due dates to automatically create interactive project plans.
 Then you can adjust your project schedules as needed and link dependent tasks by clicking and dragging items on the timeline.
+Gantt charts can also be used to make roadmaps to monitor the execution of multiple projects in a program or project portfolio.

 Task dependencies can be linked on ProjectManager so there aren’t bottlenecks or downtime.
 Project managers can automate notifications on upcoming deadlines to keep the project on track.
 When the team updates their status, task management and resource management information is instantly reflected throughout ProjectManager, so everyone is always on the same page.
 Get started today for free.